SESYNC-ci/sesync-ci.github.io/_posts/2018-04-18-browse-wms-with-shiny.md

 One of the things I really enjoy about [leaflet](https://rstudio.github.io/leaflet/) in R is how you can visualize and explore spatial data relatively quickly.
 Many public data sets like National Land Cover & National Hydrography from [The National Map](https://viewer.nationalmap.gov/services/), and even real time [weather](http://mesonet.agron.iastate.edu/ogc/) and satellite data are available as web mapping services that make it possible to add layers of these data sets with just a few lines of code.

 A really nice update to leaflet is that it's now easier to add different base map layers, since there's a `providers` list that now ships with the package.
-Whereas previously you would need to know the exact name of the map layer you wanted to use and put it in quotes, now tab-completetion makes it possible to just scroll through the list of 110 providers!
+Whereas previously you would need to know the exact name of the map layer you wanted to use and put it in quotes, now tab-completion makes it possible to just scroll through the list of 110 providers!

 ![tab-providers](/assets/images/providers-tab.png)